NordicSemiconductor/asset-tracker-cloud-firmware-azure/README.rst

 * AWS IoT Core - `Getting started guide for nRF Asset Tracker for AWS`_
 * Azure IoT Hub - `Getting started guide for nRF Asset Tracker for Azure`_

-For every cloud service that is supported by this application, you must configure the corresponding *cloud library* by setting certain mandatory Kconfig options that are specific to the *cloud library*.
+For every cloud service that is supported by this application, you must configure the corresponding *cloud library* by setting certain mandatory Kconfig options that are specific to the cloud library.
 For more information, see :ref:`Cloud-specific mandatory Kconfig options <mandatory_config>`.

 Configuration options